 A student’s grade point average is the culmination of their grades and hard work in their high school classes.
 What’s more, the GPA is an important element in a student’s college application.
-With so much hype and conversations around GPA, are you curious what America’s average GPA is?
+With so much hype and conversations around GPA, you may be wondering what the average GPA is in America.

 America’s Average GPA

-According to a study done in 2017 by Inside Higher Ed, the average high school student’s GPA in 2016 was 3.38.
-GPAs have been steadily on the rise for the last couple decades.
+According to a study done in 2017 by Inside Higher Ed, the high school students had a 3.38 GPA on average.
+Keep in mind though, GPAs have been steadily on the rise for the last couple of decades.
 In 2009, according to NCES, that average GPA was 3.0 (though the average GPA in just core classes was 2.79).

 However, you can’t just look at that number by itself.